 - 3.14 (a) Council has a clear preference and expectation to fill temporary positions through the established recruitment processes.
-Wherever practicable, Council is committed to offering additional work to part time employees in the first instance.
-Agency Staff will only be utilised where existing employees are unavailable to perform the additional hours. - 3.14 (b) If the Employer wishes to engage independent contractors or labour hire staff to perform work for more than 3 months that might be performed by current or future employees, the Employer must consult in good faith with effected employees and with the Union.
-Consultation must cover issues such as: - 3.14 (b) (i) Safety;
+Wherever practicable, Council is committed to offering additional work to permanent employees in the first instance.
+Agency Staff will only be utilised where existing employees are unavailable to perform the additional hours. - 3.14 (b) If the Employer wishes to engage independent contractors or labour hire staff to perform work for more than 3 months that might be performed by current or future employees, the Employer must consult in good faith with effected employees and with the Union. - 3.14 (c) The parties agree to review the positions currently held by agency staff with a view to minimising the number of agency hire staff required by replacing the positions with permanent or temporary staff directly employed by Council. - 3.14 (d) A half yearly review of the positions held by independent contractors and agency hire staff shall be carried out by the Consultative Committee.
+The unions shall be advised of the outcome of each review.